-- Seasonal Allergic Conjunctivitis, which generally prevails during the time when grasses and other plants are producing a lot of pollen.
-This is perhaps why this condition is often referred to as hay fever as it is due to the presence of allergens like grass, tree and flower pollens in the atmosphere.
+- Seasonal Allergic Conjunctivitis generally prevails during the time when grasses and other plants are producing a lot of pollen.
+This is perhaps why this condition is often referred to as hay fever, as it is due to the presence of allergens like grass, tree and flower pollens in the atmosphere.

-- Perennial Allergic Conjunctivitis, a condition that is prevalent all year-round and is mainly caused due to exposure to household allergens like dust, mold and pet hair.
+- Perennial Allergic Conjunctivitis is a condition that is prevalent all year-round and is mainly caused due to exposure to household allergens like dust, mold and pet hair.